soundpress/RulesOfNYC/docs/c04/index.rst

    (1) General.
 Correction or withdrawal of a bid because of an inadvertent, non-judgmental mistake in the bid requires careful consideration to protect the integrity of the competitive bidding system, and to assure fairness.
 If the mistake is attributable to an error in judgment, the bid may not be corrected.
 Bid correction or withdrawal by reason of a non-judgmental mistake is permissible, but only to the extent that it is not contrary to the interest of the City or the fair treatment of other bidders.

    (2) Mistakes discovered before opening.
-A bidder may correct mistakes discovered before the time and date set for bid opening by withdrawing or correcting the bid as provided in § 3-02(j) of these Rules.
+A bidder may correct mistakes discovered before the time and date set for bid opening by withdrawing or correcting the bid as provided in 9 RCNY § 3-02(j).

    (3) Confirmation of bid.
 When the Contracting Officer knows or has reason to conclude after bids have been publicly opened that a mistake has been made, such officer shall request from the bidder written verification of the bid.
 If the bidder alleges mistake, the bid may be corrected or withdrawn upon approval of the ACCO if the following conditions are met: